 To apply, please visit this page.

-The Summer Ballet Intensive Workshops offer six days of classes and workshops for Advanced, Intermediate and Beginning Intermediate / Advanced Students in:
+The Summer Ballet Intensive Workshops offer six days of classes and workshops for Advanced, Intermediate and Beginning Intermediate / Advanced Students.
+The classes include up to six hours of daily instruction in:

 Up to six hours daily, focusing on: